BuyMyMojo/trans-info.aria.coffee/content/index.md

 - [[FTM Resources]] - Just give me the damn links
 - [[FTM HRT]] - Info on medical transitioning with male hormones

+Also I am collecting a ton of [[Research Papers]] relating to transgender people!

 # YOU CAN HELP!

 Feel free to email me at transinfo@aria.coffee with info I missed relating to this website!